NoahWright87/NoahWrightDev/_pages/long-resume.md

 Feeling the impact of my work that directly was probably the coolest thing about the job, and I am glad to have started my career in such a small, tight-knit place.

-## A Series of Little Jobs | High school graduation - Jul 2008
+## A Series of Little Jobs
+High school graduation - July 2008
+{: .text-right}

 > Because everybody needs a gap year or two... or three 😬

 My early adulthood was dominated by a rough marriage.
 We moved around as a result of family drama and it made it hard to settle into a consistent job.
 I did a smattering of odd jobs - fast food, technical support, and even one job where I helped repair circuit boards for arcade cabinets.
 It was a strange time, but that period of life has helped me appreciate the things I have now.
 It is also full of cautionary tales I tell my children so (hopefully) they don't wind up having an aimless early adulthood or a shaky relationship that stops them from pursuing their goals.